7 Top Motorcycle Accessories

 The CBT has five elements to it.
 Each element focuses on an essential skill needed to ride safely.
 Combined the elements of a CBT are designed to give riders the skills and knowledge needed to ride safely on UK roads.
 Becoming a safe rider is the aim of any compulsory basic training course.

 Compulsory Basic Training courses start off with an introduction to the course and progress through the theory to practical training with a motorcycle or scooter so you can learn safe riding practices.
 CBT training is taken both off-road, at the training centre, and on-road with your instructor close at hand and in radio contact at all times.
+The good news is, with us, you don’t need your own motorcycle to train with.
+You can wait until you’re certified before you go bike shopping.

 How long the CBT takes depends very much upon you.
 The aim of a CBT is to ensure you know enough, and have strong enough riding skills, to continue learning and practicing your scooter or motorcycle riding on your own.
 It’s helpful to prepare for your CBT by learning the UK road rules.